Latrell Mitchell: Early career

+2013–2014

-In 2013 and 2014, Mitchell played for the New South Wales under-16s and under-18s teams respectively.
+In 2013 and 2014, Mitchell played for the New South Wales under-16s and under-18s teams, respectively.
 Mitchell played for the Roosters' S. G. Ball Cup team during the 2014 season, where he was named as the S. G. Ball Player of the Year, and the man-of-the-match in the S. G. Ball Grand Final.

 In November 2014, Mitchell was selected for the Australian Schoolboys team for their tour of England and France.
-He scored 13 tries in 7 games and was named player of the series.
+He scored thirteen tries in seven games and was named player of the series.

+2015

 Mitchell played in the Roosters' NYC team during the 2015 season.
 On 16 June 2015, he re-signed with the club until the end of the 2019 season.
-On 8 July 2015, Mitchell played at fullback for the New South Wales under 20s team and scored a try in the 32–16 win at Lang Park.
+On 8 July 2015, Mitchell played at fullback for the New South Wales under-20s team and scored a try in the 32–16 win at Lang Park.
 On 14 September 2015, Mitchell was named on the interchange bench in the 2015 NYC Team of the Year.

+Sydney Roosters

 2016

 Mitchell was named in the Roosters' 2016 NRL Auckland Nines squad.
-During the tournament, he scored 4 tries in 3 games.
+During the tournament, he scored four tries in three games.

 Mitchell also played in the Roosters' 2016 World Club Series win against St Helens.

-In Round 1 of the 2016 NRL season, he made his NRL debut for the Roosters against the South Sydney Rabbitohs and subsequently played in every game of the season, finishing with 14 tries as the team's leading try and point scorer.
+In Round 1 of the 2016 NRL season, he made his NRL debut for the Roosters against the South Sydney Rabbitohs and subsequently played in every game of the season, finishing with fourteen tries as the team's leading try and point scorer.

 2017

 In February, Mitchell played as an interchange in the 2017 All Stars match at McDonald Jones Stadium.

 In the first round of the NRL season, Mitchell scored a hat-trick in the Roosters' 32–18 win over the Gold Coast Titans at Robina Stadium.
-He helped the Roosters climb up the ladder to 2nd place after 26 rounds scoring plenty of tries.
 He scored the game-winning try in week 1 of the 2017 finals against the Broncos.
 In the preliminary final against North Queensland, Mitchell endured a horror night which involved him sending two kick off restarts out on the full which both led to tries for the opposition.
 The Sydney Roosters lost the match 29–16 in what proved to be one of the upsets of the season.